 I love listening to someone play the piano.
-It was always dream of mine to raise a couple of kids for the sole purpose of listening to them play for free, except for costs of their lessons, lodging, education and eternal desire to be clothed.
-So, if I was wealthy, perhaps a land owner who lived in a stately manor, I would spend my evenings in the front parlor where I would listen to little Mary Lou and Oscar practice their scales before moving onto to Chopin or Monk while I sat in a leather high-back with two fingers of Johnnie Walker and the Wall Street Journal, while my trusted Black Lab, Brubeck, lounged at my feet…
+It was always dream of mine to raise a couple of kids for the sole purpose of listening to them play the piano for free except for costs of lessons, lodging and eternal need to be fed.
+But if I was wealthy, perhaps a land owner who lived in a stately manor, I would have liked to spend my evenings in the front parlor listening to Mary Lou and Oscar practice their scales before moving onto to Chopin or Monk while I sat in a leather high-back with two fingers of Johnnie Walker and my trusted Black Lab, Brubeck, lounging at my feet…

 As Dale played through the usual list of suspects, my ears perked when he moved into a new song.
 It was from The Sting, but it wasn’t the toe-tapping theme song.
 It was the more plaintive and subdued “Solace” and Dale made it even more introspective and wistful.
 In fact, if music can transport us, I was no longer in a 300 person ballroom with a bunch of drunk life insurance reps.
 Instead, I was by myself in a depression-era saloon, midday, with no hope of seeing the sun, studying the afternoon racing program in the dark recesses of a leather booth with a desperate plea that Mercy Mile will at least show in the fifth so I can pay off my bar bill…

 “That was great,” I said to Dale, gathering up the mic cords after the set.

 “When did you learn to play it?”

 Then it hit me.
 The whole summer, through all the shows and side gigs, the only sheets of paper I saw in front of Dale were the yellow perforated pages of the novels he read.